 So if you like cars with spikes and flamethrowers, bands of feisty dwarves, beautiful amazon women, and tight lipped heroes then you will most assuredly enjoy the films of Cirio H. Santiago.
-He was certainly not the best producer of films of this genre, that would still be George Miller, but his film have a certain distinctive look to them that makes them stand out, and if you drink enough alcohol the can provide a rousing good time.
+He was certainly not the best producer from this genre, that would still be George Miller, but his films have a certain distinctive look to them that makes them stand out.
+These may be “bad movies” but if you drink enough alcohol they can provide a rousing good time.

 Film grad who spends most his time trying to catch up on his "To Watch" pile of movies.